MicrosoftDocs/customer-insights/ci-docs/data/tables.md

 ### Real-time web personalization tables (preview)

-The following four tables are created when web tracking and personalization is set up.
+The following four tables are created when real-time personalization is set up.

 - PersonalizationUser: Contains anonymous user data
 - PersonalizationCookie: Contains a unique identifier as a cookie associated with an anonymous user
 - PersonalizationView: Contains data tracking page views
 - PersonalizationAction: Contains data tracking actions performed (links clicked)

-While these tables can viewed and queried, we recommend using the [web personalization API](dv-odata.md#web-personalization) to get an understanding of a customer in real time.
+While you can view and query these tables, we recommend using the [web personalization API](dv-odata.md#web-personalization) to get an understanding of a customer in real time.
 This API pulls data from multiple tables including the unified profile for known users, and measures, segment memberships, and activity data.

 [!INCLUDE [footer-include](includes/footer-banner.md)]